Frequently Asked Questions

 A.10 What is expected from me as DiscoverEU participant?

 The European Commission would like to hear back from the young travellers and encourages them to share their experiences and adventures.
-That is why, once selected, all participants will become DiscoverEU Ambassadors.
-They will be invited to report back on their travel experiences, for example through social media tools like Instagram, Facebook and Twitter, or by providing a presentation at their school or their local community.
-A Facebook Group has been set up and participants are welcome to join it.
+That is why, once selected, all participants become DiscoverEU Ambassadors.
+They are invited to share their travel experiences through social media tools like Instagram, Facebook and Twitter, or by providing a presentation at their school or their local community.
+Participants are welcome to join the #DiscoverEU official Facebook Group.

 B. SELECTION PROCEDURE